-This document defines requirements on VHDL models and testbenches.
-It concerns simulation and documentation aspects of VHDL models; specific aspects for logic synthesis from VHDL have not been included.
+The requirements concern simulation and documentation aspects of VHDL models delivered to ESA; specific rules and guidelines for logic synthesis from VHDL have not been included.
 Nevertheless, the requirements of this document are compatible with the use of logic synthesis.
-The document is focused on digital models; specific requirements for analog modelling have not been covered.
-The requirements are not applicable for the case when a design database is transferred in VHDL format as a netlist.
-The requirements are targeted to the finalised models rather than the models during the development.
+The requirements are not applicable for the case when a design database is transferred in VHDL format.